NAME AND LOCATION

 SECTION 6.
 Minutes of meetings of the Board of Directors shall be presented to and ratified by the voting members at the next general meeting.

 SECTION 7.
-A quorum for official business at any meeting of the Board of Directors shall consist of nine members.
+A quorum for official business at any meeting of the Board of Directors shall consist of nine Fleet members, plus one Associate or Individual membership director.
 Proxies received and certified by the Secretary of the Association, designating members present, can be used to certify a quorum and/or conduct the Association’s business.
 Attendance, physical, telephonic or electronic, at a meeting nullifies a member’s proxy.

 SECTION 8.
 Any official action to be taken by the Board of Directors at meetings conducted by the means described in SECTION 4 above shall have at least a simple majority vote, unless otherwise specified herein, to be valid.